secretstartups/handbook/team/structure/working-groups/leading-organizations/index.html.md

 ### Proposed Exit Criteria

-Build scalable model to onboard 100 Leading Organizations by the end of FY24-Q4.
+Build scalable model to activate 100 Leading Organizations by the end of FY24-Q4.

+### Plan

 1. Develop robust pipeline
    1. Execute nurture campaigns and digital marketing playbooks to generate interest